NickRomanchuk/ghost-simulator/README.txt

    xiii) makefile - make file that can be used to compile and link program into a 'fp' executable

 Compiling Program:
-      i) Extract contents of COMP2401_ROMANCHUK_NICHOLAS_101214965_FP.tar
+      i) Download github repository
      ii) Open terminal
-     ii) In the terminal navigate to folder where files were unzipped iii) In the terminal run the command "make"
+     ii) In the terminal navigate to downloaded repository iii) In the terminal run the command "make"

 Running Program:
       i) open terminal
-     ii) navigate to folder containing the "fp" program iii) run "./fp" in the terminal
+     ii) navigate to folder containing the "ghosthunt" program iii) run "./ghosthunt" in the terminal
-     iv) To pipe in data to intialize hunters run "./fp < data.txt" in terminal
+     iv) To pipe in data for intializing hunters run "./ghosthunt < data.txt" in terminal

 How to Use the Program:
       i) Run the program (see above)